DominicLiebel/GSDB/docs/data_documentation.md

 ### Class Distribution

 #### Inflammation Status
-- Positive (inflammation present): XX% of particles
+- Positive (inflammation present): 55.0% of slides
-- Negative (no inflammation): XX% of particles
+- Negative (no inflammation): 36.1% of slides
+- Other: 8.9% of slides

 #### Tissue Types
-- Antrum: XX% of particles
+- Antrum: 46.8% of particles
-- Corpus: XX% of particles
+- Corpus: 44.8% of particles
-- Other: XX% of particles
+- Other: 8.4% of particles

 ### Sample Counts
-- Total patients: XXX
+- Total patients: 274
-- Total slides: XXX
+- Total slides: 360
-- Total particles: XXX
+- Total particles: 3,803
-- Total tiles: XXX
+- Total tiles: 59,612

 ## Annotation Methodology